 - Assigned to a variable of the corresponding wrapper class.

-Unboxing: Converting an object of a wrapper type to its corresponding primitive value is called unboxing.
+Unboxing on the other hand refers to converting an object of a wrapper type to its corresponding primitive value.
 For example conversion of Integer to int.
-The Java compiler applies unboxing when an object of a wrapper class is:
+The Java compiler applies to unbox when an object of a wrapper class is:

 - Passed as a parameter to a method that expects a value of the corresponding primitive type.